NoCapCbas/dosa/README.md

 # Coding practice core skills

+a.py files are to practice the problem s.py files are solutions, with as much detail as possible

 ## Select a programming langauge and stick to it, master it
     "A master of all is a master of none."